 The gas alarm is powered by the coach batteries.
-If the battery cable is disconnected from the batteries or the fuse is blown, the alarm will not work.
+If the battery cable is disconnected from the batteries, auxiliary battery switch is shut off, or the fuse is blown, the alarm will not work.
 The LP gas alarm fuse is located on the power converter fuse panel shown on page 6-7.

 Because the LP gas alarm is connected directly to the auxiliary battery, it is always drawing a small amount of current.
 Even though this current draw is slight, it could drain the coach battery during storage periods of 30 days or longer.
-We recommend disconnectiong the battery cables from the auxiliary battery during extended storage periods to avoid discharge.
+We recommend disconnecting the battery cables from the auxiliary battery or turning the auxiliary battery switch off during extended storage periods to avoid discharge.